 The M-U-T-C plan requires that all new development to be reviewed by the Suitland Mixed-Use Town Center Design Review Committee.
 The Design Review Committee is advisory to the Prince George's County Planning Board and assisted by staff from the Planning Departments Community Planning Division.
-As of this date, the advisory group has not been established.
-Staff is working with the area's councilmember to create this group within the next several months.
 Building permits for this development will be reviewed by the design review committee to ensure that the development meets the Suitland M-U-T-C Development Plan's goal and design principles, standards and guidelines (2006 Approved Suitland Mixed Use Town Center Development Plan, p.
 51).

-4. Department of Parks and Recreation-In accordance with Section 24-134(a) of the Subdivision Regulations, the Department of Parks and Recreation recommends that the applicant provide adequate, private recreational facilities in accordance with the standards outlined in the Park and Recreation Facilities Guidelines.
-The amount and type should be reviewed with the site plan prior to permits.

-5. Trails-There are no master plan trails issues identified in either the May 1985 Approved Master Plan for Suitland-District Heights and Vicinity, (Planning Areas 75A and 75B) or the 1985 Equestrian Addendum to the Approved Countywide Trails Plan that impact the subject application.
+- 6. Department of Parks and Recreation-In accordance with Section 24-134(a) of the Subdivision Regulations, the applicant should provide adequate, private recreational facilities in accordance with the standards outlined in the Park and Recreation Facilities Guidelines.
+The amount and type should be reviewed with the permit site plan prior to permits. - 7.
+Trails-There are no master plan trails issues identified in either the May 1985 Approved Master Plan for Suitland-District Heights and Vicinity, (Planning Areas 75A and 75B) or the 1985 Equestrian Addendum to the Approved Countywide Trails Plan that impact the subject application.

 The applicant is proposing a mixed-use, residential and commercial/retail operation.
 Silver Hill Road currently contains standard sidewalks.
 The site is not far from the Metro, so sidewalk connections are important.
-At the time of site plan review the applicant should include bicycle parking.
-Because the site is close to a Metro station, technical staff recommends that the applicant provide bicycle parking on-site.
+At the time of permit site plan review the applicant should include bicycle parking.
+Because the site is close to a Metro station, the applicant should provide bicycle parking on-site.

-6. Transportation-The findings and recommendations contained herein are based on the most recent information obtained from the reviewing agencies, as well as additional traffic analyses that supplement the original January 31, 2009, traffic study submitted by the applicant.
+8. Transportation-The findings contained herein are based on the most recent information obtained from the reviewing agencies, as well as additional traffic analyses that supplement the original January 31, 2009, traffic study submitted by the applicant.

-In accordance with the Approved Suitland Mixed-Used Town Center Development Plan (Plan), the applicant proposes to develop the subject property with a mix-use development consisting of 271 multi-family residential apartment units, and 26,700 square feet of commercial retail uses in a small multiuse shopping center setting.
+In accordance with the Approved Suitland Mixed-Used Town Center Development Plan (Plan), the applicant proposes to develop the subject property with a mix-use development consisting of 271 multi-family residential apartment units, and 26,500 square feet of commercial retail uses in a small multiuse shopping center setting.

 The applicant's original traffic impact study dated January 31, 2009, which was prepared in accordance with the methodologies in the "Guidelines for the Analysis of the Traffic Impact of Development Proposals" (Guidelines) analyzed two parcels of land, one located on north side of Silver Hill Road and another along the south side of Silver Hill Road.
 The submitted preliminary plan of subdivision is limited only to the southern parcel.
-A preliminary plan of subdivision has not been submitted and will be required for the northern property, per staff suggestion the applicant submitted a revised a traffic study dated May 5, 2009.
+A preliminary plan of subdivision has not been submitted and will be required for the northern property.
+The applicant submitted a revised a traffic study dated May 5, 2009.
 The revised study which again was prepared in accordance with the methodologies in the Guidelines, evaluated the traffic associated only with the southern parcel.
 Due to limited review time, only the original traffic study, considering more traffic than would be generated was referred to the County Department of Public Works and Transportation (DPW&T), and the State Highway Administration (SHA).
-The findings and recommendations outlined below are based upon a review of all materials received and analyses conducted by the staff consistent with the Guidelines.
+The findings outlined below are based upon a review of all materials received and analyses conducted consistent with the Guidelines.